School Name Committee

 If you are considering naming a portion of your school/nonschool facility in honor of an individual (or if you have informally named a portion of your facility without approval from the School Name Committee) please submit an application.
 Applications require administration approval from the facility.

-Please submit the application and all required supporting information to Clark County School District, Community and Government Relations, 5100 West Sahara Avenue, Las Vegas, NV, 89146 or to SNC@ccsd.net.
+Please submit the application and all required supporting information to Clark County School District, Communications and Community Relations Unit, 5100 West Sahara Avenue, Las Vegas, NV, 89146 or to SNC@nv.ccsd.net.

 Next School Name Committee Public Meeting